 Capture the colour

 See your garden as a palette of different layers - so what plants are behind your prize specimen?
 Can you move round it to get a better angle and take the shot with something it will stand out against as the background?
-If all else fails can you lie down and take the shot against the sky or tower above it and use the lawn as a background?
+If all else fails can you lie down?
+Can you take the shot against the sky?
+Or tower above it and use the lawn as a background?
 This way of thinking may even influence your planting in future years.

 Strong shapes like seed heads work well

 I hope these few tips will help you take better pictures.
-Remember for every stunning image you see on Instagram there are probably 100 disasterous ones that were delete, delete, deleted!
+Remember for every stunning image you see on Instagram there are probably 100 disastrous ones that were delete, delete, deleted!

-We'd love to see your new found skills - tag your images @Haxnicks and we can share them for you.
+We'd love to see your new found garden photography skills.
+Tag your images @Haxnicks and we can share them for you.